maueroats/nsml-documents/host-instructions.md

 bring between 20 and 30 students, but there could be 40 or more.
 Use your own judgment and resources to decide how much to get.
 5. Prepare documents to send to the head coaches of the schools competing at your site.
+These documents should include:
+     1. a schedule of contest start times (including the oral contest draw);
+     2. a map with directions to your school;
+     3. a statement about cafeteria space availability and/or food in rooms; and
+     4. a statement indicating whether schools are limited to five alternates per written event or may bring more.

+   It is
-These documents should include: (a) a schedule of contest start times (including the oral contest draw); (b) a map with directions to your school; and (c) a statement indicating whether schools are limited to five alternates per written event or may bring more.
-It is desirable to determine the order of the oral presentations through a random draw in the presence of the contestants on the night of the contest.
+desirable to determine the order of the oral presentations through a random draw in the presence of the contestants on the night of the contest.
 You may, however, include an oral timetable with the schedule.
 In either case, the selection process must be random.